 The increased use of voice assistants over the last couple of years has resulted in a need for tools that reduce the amount of time required to develop Conversational AI systems.
 To meet this need, you can use a DeepPavlov framework to develop multi-skill conversational agents.
 It’s designed to facilitate the creation of dialogue systems, even when you only have a limited amount of data.
 As such, it focuses on modularity, extensibility, and efficiency.

 Want to take a deeper dive into these topics with renowned speakers and instructors?
-Check out ODSC West 2020.
+Check out the ODSC West training sessions.
 Tickets are 30% off when you register by Friday, September 25th.